Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/README.md

 GOAL: Tidy data that will be used in subsequent scripts

 Inputs:
-* mapspam production tiff files
+* GAEZ crop production tiff files
 * FAOSTAT crop and aquaculture production
 * Watson fisheries catch data
 * IUCN API